 Since we shall only deal with inverse semigroups we shall abbreviate terminology, and by ``subsemigroup'' we shall always mean ``inverse subsemigroup''.
 The paper is organised as follows.
-We begin by rehearsing some terminology and foundational results, then move to considering the concepts of \eff and \tr representations.
-Then the generalised machinery is described and properties discussed.
-We summarise the development in four theorems of increasing particularity.
+We begin by rehearsing some terminology and foundational results, then consider ways in which representations may be decomposed into simpler kinds.
+The concepts of \eff and \tr representations are described in terms of the structure of a subsemigroup and how it acts on idempotent atoms.
+Four theorems of increasing particularity, depending on extra properties of the ambient inverse $\wedge$-semigroup, provide information on decomposition of a representation.
 An Appendix expands on some claims and gives some simple examples which illustrate the choice of definitions.